Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 How to Inject Sealant With the Tire On

-Make room for the sealant by fully releasing the tire’s air with a valve core tool, then draw the measured amount into your injector syringe; gently push the sealant through the valve stem (watch for drips and avoid trapping air), reinstall the valve core, and inflate to the recommended pressure.
-Use the syringe to measure the correct volume—typically 2–4 ounces depending on tire size and whether you’re topping up or freshening.
-Work cleanly to prevent spills and minimize air bubbles during injection.
-After reinflation, spin the wheel and bounce it gently to spread the sealant evenly around the bead and tread.
-Check that your chosen sealant types match tire compatibility recommendations to guarantee proper adhesion and longevity.
+Make room for the sealant by fully releasing the tire’s air with a valve core tool.
+Draw the measured amount into your injector syringe.
+Gently push it through the valve stem and watch for drips.
+Avoid trapping air.
+Reinstall the valve core and inflate to the recommended pressure.
+Use the syringe to measure the correct volume—usually 2–4 ounces depending on tire size and whether you are topping up or starting fresh.
+Work cleanly to prevent spills and air bubbles.
+After inflation, spin the wheel and bounce it gently to spread the sealant evenly around the bead and tread.
+Make sure your sealant matches tire compatibility recommendations to guarantee good adhesion and longevity.

 How to Add Sealant With the Tire Off